Cognigy/Documentation/docs/en/docs/ai/xApp/create-signature-xApp-tutorial.md

     <img class="image-center" src="{{config.site_url}}ai/images/xApp/tutorial-signature.png" width="100%">
 </figure>

-Now you can deploy your virtual agent via any of supported channels, such as Webchat Widget.
+Now you can deploy your virtual agent via any of the supported channels, such as Webchat Widget.

 ## More Information